-The week before last, sildenafil when I ripped one on the radio, I took hours off from work and family to go downtown to give a speech before the City Council in what was supposed to finally be the one and only chance to give meaningful public input on the Project Connect plan.
+The week before last, when I ripped one on the radio, I took about six hours off from work and family to go downtown to give a speech before the City Council in what was supposed to finally be the one and only chance to give meaningful public input on the Project Connect plan.

 I had this outline ready to speak to – planned at a minimum of 3-6 minutes but expandable to the full 15 minutes that I apparently had to use thanks to others’ donations.

 As you probably know, at the last second, council voted 5-2 (at Mayor Leffingwell and Mike Martinez’ seeming direction, with Councilmember Bill Spelman’s vote in favor) to limit testimony.
 Roughly 2 hours of anti-plan testimony had been signed up by then and roughly 30 minutes of pro-plan testimony.
 Each side was given 30 minutes; and the anti-plan side ended up with more like 20 due to interference by Leffingwell.

 As I was walking back from the podium after my abbreviated speech, Spelman called out from the dais something like “I don’t remember seeing Mr. Dahmus or Mr. Morris at any CCAG meetings”.

 This was bullying, people.
 We already have a significant and obvious (and appropriate) power imbalance.
 But to make it worse by trying to color perception of my short speech by calling my credibility into question was beyond the pale.

 As a matter of fact, I gave a speech at the November CCAG (again having to take hours off of work and family obligations) – and Spelman didn’t hear that speech because he arrived late.
 And I know Scott Morris did so on at least one occasion as well.
 But this is also not the only time we’ve talked on this.
 His kid and my kid were in the same chess tournament last fall – and both Mr. Morris and myself talked with him at length on that occasion about our concerns.